Colorado Springs Fatigued Driver Accident Attorneys

 Breach of duty: You must show that the driver breached the duty of care with some sort of negligence, such as by falling asleep at the wheel.
 That will involve gathering evidence, such as a police report, witness statements, photos of the accident scene, and security footage if it is available.

 Causation: The breach of duty of care must be the reason why the wreck happened.
 If the fatigued driver fell asleep at the wheel and failed to stop at a stop sign, slamming into you as you tried to cross an intersection, then that would be the breach leading directly to the accident.

 Damages: Perhaps most importantly of all, the accident must have caused you tangible harm.
 These “damages” are what you are trying to claim compensation for, so if there were no damages, then you cannot receive compensation.
 Gathering documentation for your damages is relatively easy, and usually involves getting a quote from a mechanic, as well as pulling together a medical report on your injuries and any medical bills you received for your treatment.

 Gathering the evidence you need is not an easy process.
 It will require a proper investigation, and hours spent poring over the witness statements, documentation, and security footage.
 Keep in mind, you won’t be proving these facts to the drowsy driver, but their insurance provider.
 Insurance companies are rarely willing to hand over compensation, even when they are legally obligated to do so.
 If you want the compensation that you deserve, then you need to work with a skilled and determined attorney.

-We at The Bussey Law Firm, P.C., have years of experience working with car accident victims, especially victims of drowsy drivers.
+We at The Bussey Law Firm, P.C., have years of experience working with car crash victims, especially victims of drowsy drivers.
 We know the ropes and are ready to fight for your rights to a fair settlement.
-If you have become the victim of a fatigued driver, then you need one of our Colorado Springs lawyers in your corner.
+If you have become the victim of a fatigued driver, then you need one of our Colorado Springs fatigued driving accident lawyers in your corner.
 Call our firm at (719) 475-2555 to set up your free consultation today.